If This Was a Movie

-"If This Was a Movie" is a song by the American singer-songwriter Taylor Swift from the deluxe edition of her third studio album Speak Now (2010).
+"If This Was a Movie" is a song by the American singer-songwriter Taylor Swift from the deluxe edition of her third studio album, Speak Now (2010).
 She wrote the track with Martin Johnson and produced it with Nathan Chapman.
-A fast-paced pop rock ballad, "If This Was a Movie" includes both acoustic and electric string instruments, drums, key notes, and full orchestration.
-In the lyrics, Swift's character begs an ex-lover to return to her and expects him to do so like it was a movie.
+A pop rock song, "If This Was a Movie" includes both acoustic and electric string instruments, drums, key notes, and full orchestration.
+The lyrics depict a lost love where Swift's character begs an ex-lover to return to her and expects him to do so like it was a movie.

-Big Machine Records released "If This Was a Movie" digitally through the iTunes Store on November 8, 2011.
-The song reached charts in Canada, the United Kingdom, and the United States, where it debuted within the top ten of the Billboard Hot 100.
+Initially released as part of the album's physical deluxe edition, "If This Was a Movie" became available digitally when Big Machine Records issued it through the iTunes Store on November 8, 2011.
+Upon this release, the song reached charts in Canada, the United Kingdom, and the United States, where it debuted within the top ten of the Billboard Hot 100.
 Two publication reviews of the track were published in late 2011; one found it engaging, and the other deemed that it showcased newfound maturity within Swift's lyrics.
 Retrospective rankings of Swift's songs have included the track within the lower-tier positions.

-On March 17, 2023, Swift released a re-recording of the song, titled "If This Was a Movie (Taylor's Version)", alongside three other songs to streaming services in celebration of the start of her Eras Tour, where she debuted it live on piano during a Minneapolis show on June 23.
-The re-recording was also part of an effort to re-record her early catalog after a dispute over the ownership of the master recordings.
+On March 17, 2023, Swift released a re-recording of the song, titled "If This Was a Movie (Taylor's Version)", alongside other songs to streaming services to celebrate the start of her Eras Tour, where she debuted it live on piano during a Minneapolis show on June 23.
+Produced by Swift and Christopher Rowe, the re-recording was also part of an effort to re-record her early catalog after a dispute over the ownership of the master recordings.

 Background and release

 Martin Johnson co-wrote "If This Was a Movie".

 Taylor Swift conceived her third studio album, Speak Now (2010), as a collection of tracks about the things she had wanted to say but was unable to do with the people she had met.
-There were as many as 25 songs Swift wrote for the album, which she co-produced with Nathan Chapman, who had worked on her previous releases.
+There were as many as 40 songs Swift wrote for the album, which she co-produced with Nathan Chapman, who had worked on her previous releases.
 By around mid-2010, she had secured the final track list, where all the tracks were written by her.
 One exception, however, was "If This Was a Movie", which Swift wrote with Martin Johnson alongside other songs.

 "If This Was a Movie" was included as a bonus track in Speak Nows deluxe edition, which was released as a Target-exclusive alongside the standard edition on October 25, 2010.
 Big Machine Records made the song digitally available, along with the other bonus tracks, through the iTunes Store on November 8, 2011.
 On June 23, 2023, Swift debuted the track live on piano during a show in Minneapolis, as part of her Eras Tour (2023–2024).